-- Do not simultaneously operate the Generator and a power vent, which could draw exhaust gases into the vehicle. - Do not open windows or vents on the end or side of the vehicle where exhaust pipe of the Generator is located. - Park the vehicle so that the wind will carry the exhaust away from the vehicle.
-Also, note the position of other vehicles to be sure their exhaust will not enter your vehicle. - Do not operate the Generator engine while parked if vegetation, snow, buildings, vehicles, or any other object can deflect the exhaust under or into the vehicle.
+- 1. Do not simultaneously operate the generator and a power vent, which could draw exhaust gases into the vehicle. - 2.
+Do not open windows or vents on the end or side of the vehicle where exhaust pipe of the generator is located. - 3.
+Park the vehicle so that the wind will carry the exhaust away from the vehicle.
+Also, note the position of other vehicles to be sure their exhaust will not enter your vehicle. - 4.
+Do not operate the generator engine while parked if vegetation, snow, buildings, vehicles, or any other object can deflect the exhaust under or into the vehicle.

-Check Generator oil level frequently during periods of use.
-Refer to the Generator manufacturer's user guide provided in your InfoCase for specific recommendations.
+NOTE: Check auxiliary generator oil level frequently during periods of use.
+Refer to the generator manufacturer's maintenance information in your InfoCase for specific recommendations.